fraykate/team3/WEEKLY_STATUS.md

 - Kate Fray

 # What we did:
-Jun - Worked on the search page, added images and like buttons for the search page.
+* Jun - Worked on the search page, added images and like buttons for the search page.
-Marcus - Redid the SQL milestones, working on the user profile page, added a few functions to interact with likes and dislikes.
+* Marcus - Redid the SQL milestones, working on the user profile page, added a few functions to interact with likes and dislikes.
 Tie it to Movie Database.
-Kate - refactored code for the main application file Chris - worked on the testing file - started learning and integrating selenium into the testing framework - search criteria.
+* Kate - refactored code for the main application file
+* Chris - worked on the testing file - started learning and integrating selenium into the testing framework - search criteria.
-Ray - worked on functions for likes/dislikes/counting and adding new data to the Movie Database.
+* Ray - worked on functions for likes/dislikes/counting and adding new data to the Movie Database.

-# What we did:
+# What we Plan to do:
 The website is live and we are continuing to flesh out the visual components and HTML.
 We have a few tests but will continue to add.
 We still need to complete documentation.
 See the screenshot for our current and complete tasks:

 ![Image](https://user-images.githubusercontent.com/34926259/233227533-7e1f27a7-c57c-4380-957a-a823ac7bdfaa.png)